apache/gravitino/docs/how-to-build.md

    You can deploy them to your production environment.

 :::note
-The `gravitino-{version}-bin.tar.gz` file is the Gravitino Server distribution package, and the `gravitino-{version}-bin.tar.gz.sha256` file is the sha256 checksum file for the Gravitino Server distribution package.
+The `gravitino-{version}-bin.tar.gz` file is the Gravitino server distribution package, and the `gravitino-{version}-bin.tar.gz.sha256` file is the sha256 checksum file for the Gravitino server distribution package.
 :::

 5. Assemble Gravitino Trino connector package